-The Dubai Government Entity RA shall validate the identity of the certificate applicant, the association between the applicant and the organization and, if applicable, the association between the applicant and the subject.
+Further, if applicable, the RA shall also validated the association between the applicant and the organization, and the association between the applicant and the subject.

 3.2.3 Authentication of Domain name

 3.2.4 Non-verified subscriber information

 All subscriber information contained within certificate issued by the Dubai Government Entity issuing CA shall be verified by the Dubai Government Entity RA.